Neutralizing Techniques

 Ben Ralston says that trauma is about survival (safety).

-He says that any being, when subjected to a perceived threat, reacts by trying to protect itself against the threat,
+He says that any being, when subjected to a perceived threat, reacts by trying to protect itself against the threat, trying to be safe, trying to survive.

 To let go of trauma, Ben says we need to peel back the layers of safety we have been holding onto.